 Eric Pomeroy joined the Yuba-Sutter-Colusa United Way Board of Directors in June, 2016.
-He is Program Coordinator at Sutter County Schools.
+He is the Assistant Superintendent, Career and College Readiness for Sutter County Superintendent of Schools.

 Satwant was born and raised in Yuba City and has been a part of the Yuba-Sutter community most of his life, having briefly lived in both the Sacramento and Fresno areas.
 Satwant attended local elementary schools, he graduated from Yuba City High School and Yuba College and went on to receive his Bachelor’s Degree in Business Administration from California State University Sacramento.
 Over the past 22 years he has held positions in the fields of finance and administration in local government entities including Counties, Cities and Special Districts.

 Satwant served on the Yuba City Planning Commission for 8 years and was Chairperson of the Commission in 2007.
 He also served on the Sutter County Housing Authority Board of Directors for 10 years and was Chairperson for several terms.

 Satwant has been married for over 25 years and has three children all enrolled in the local school district.
 Satwant says, “I think the Yuba-Sutter-Colusa United Way is an organization that gets things done in their efforts to serve the local community, just look at the great turn out for the food drive, it was phenemenol, I was very impressed."